somnambulist-tech/collection/README.md

 is based on Laravel's `data_get()` and `Arr::pluck()`, modified to support getter methods and default handling when extracting from objects.

+To access elements that use dot notation for keys, either:

+ * access the collection using array access notation e.g. `$col['the.key.name']`
+ * prefix the key with an `@` sign

 #### Other Usages

 The Collection can be serialized - provided the items within it support serializing.